-One place that may be of interest to the more intrepid traveller is the 'black market', situated on the outskirts of town.
-It is basically a giant flea market, and all sorts of goods can be found here.
+One place that may be of interest to the more intrepid traveller is the 'black market', situated on the outskirts of town such as Narantuul, Tsaiz, Kharkhorin, etc. It is basically a giant flea market, and all sorts of goods can be found here.
 The market is always very crowded, and pick-pocketing is rife.
 Make sure you take care with your valuables, and don't walk around advertising an expensive camera or wallet.

 Keep in mind that while bargaining is acceptable in places, it is not practiced to the same extent as in other parts of Asia.
-Vendors will often appear at the various tourist attractions outside Ulaanbaatar, at places like Karakorum and Lake Hovsgal.
+Vendors will often appear at the various tourist attractions outside Ulaanbaatar, at places like Karakorum and Lake Hovsgol (Khovsgol or Khuvsgul).
 If you are planning on buying these sorts of items, purchasing from these people is a good idea, as the money goes directly into the community.

 Sukhbaatar district, Peace Avenue, Ulaanbaatar, Mongolia

 Naran Department Store

 Sukhbaatar district, Seoul street, 5 microdistrict, Ulaanbaatar, Mongolia

 Tel: +976 11 328841 - Fax: +976 11 320396

 Sky Department Store

 Tel: +976 11 319090 - Fax: + 976 11 315181